aredn/documentation/arednGettingStarted/advanced_config.rst

 Tunnel Server *maxclients* and Tunnel Client *maxservers* These rows will appear in the table only if the AREDN |trade| tunneling package is installed on your node.
 By default a node is allowed to host up to 10 clients in its *Tunnel Server* display and connect with up to 10 servers in its *Tunnel Client* display.
 The *maxclients* and *maxservers* settings provide a method for adjusting the defaults.

+  .. important:: If you plan to change these settings, review **Changing Tunnel Max Settings** in the **How-To Guide** section.

+  Use caution when increasing the *maxclients* or *maxservers* values.
+Enter only *zero* or positive integers up to a maximum value for the number of active connections your node hardware can handle, since each active tunnel connection consumes system resources that the node may need for normal operation.

   .. image:: _images/advConfig-maxTunValues.png
     :alt: Advanced Configuration - tunnel max values
     :align: center

+Tunnel WAN Only Setting
+  This setting is enabled by default and it prevents tunnel traffic from being routed over the Mesh RF network.
+It limits tunnels to using the WAN interface, which is typically the intended route.
+If in your situation you need tunnel traffic to be routed over RF to a node with WAN access, then you can disable this setting to allow that traffic to pass.

 |

-  .. important:: If you plan to change these settings, review **Changing Tunnel Max Settings** in the **How-To Guide** section.

-  Use caution when increasing the *maxclients* or *maxservers* values.
-Enter only *zero* or positive integers up to a maximum value for the number of active connections your node hardware can handle, since each active tunnel connection consumes system resources that the node may need for normal operation.

 Low Memory Thresholds
   As the number of nodes increases in a mesh network, the processing requirements also increase for displaying all of the mesh routes on your node's *Mesh Status* display.
 For older nodes with limited memory resources, the mesh status display may become very sluggish on large mesh networks.
 Recent firmware improvements have made the *Mesh Status* display much more responsive, and two new **Advanced Configuration** values are available for setting the *Low Memory Threshold* and maximum number of routes to be displayed.
 Currently the default low memory threshold is 10,000 KB, which if reached will limit the *Mesh Status* display to the 1,000 closest routes.
 These values can be adjusted to lower values if your node has limited memory.